defold/defold/editor/src/clj/dynamo/defnode.md

   have lots of generated code as (fn [...] ...) forms
 * Find all these function forms and their locations
 * Replace the function forms with a generated function name "dollar-name"
-* Emit `def`'s implementing the node type
+* Emit `def`'s and setup code implementing the node type

-Note that when the bundled editor is started, there is no macro expansion going on - only the emitted defs remain of the `(g/defnode ...)` forms.
+Note that when the bundled editor is started, there is no macro expansion going on - only the emitted `def`'s and setup code remain of the `(g/defnode ...)` forms.

 ### Emitted defs